 The diluent is provided as a 10x stock.
-Estimate the volume of diluent required for your assay and dilute one (1) volume of the 10x stock with nine (9) volumes of distilled or deionized water.
-Occasionally, crystals may form in the stock.
-If present, dissolve them by warming the stock in lukewarm water prior to use.
+Prior to use, estimate the final volume of diluent required for your assay and dilute one (1) volume of the 10x stock with nine (9) volumes of distilled or deionized water.

 WASH SOLUTION PREPARATION